Friday 6 October 11:30 - 12:00, Green roomBart Parys (PwC)

 With a 225,000+ strong workforce which spans more than 150 countries, and with most major organizations in the world as clients, including most companies in the Fortune 500, PwC is on the receiving end of a wide variety of both commodity and targeted threat activity.

 This technical talk will not only outline how we deal with incidents, but will also detail some of the more interesting techniques and targeting we have observed recently against both PwC and its clients, with a focus on the details of the techniques as well as some of the adversaries behind the activity.

-Bart is fluent in Dutch, English, French and German.
+Bart speaks and understands the following languages: Dutch, English, French and German.

 John Graham-Cumming (Cloudflare)

 In February 2017, Cloudflare was revealed to have been leaking private information including HTTP headers, cookies and POST data…

 Costin Raiu (Kaspersky Lab)

 Attribution is complicated under the best of circumstances.
 Sparse attributory indicators and the possibility of overt…

 The cyber threats Kenya faces range from basic hacking such as website defacements, financial fraud, social media account…